 Alumni and qualifying students can purchase the ring online anytime or at Wolfpack Outfitters during ring sale events.

 What does the ring symbolize?

 NC State rings are designed to symbolize the university experience and to capture the Wolfpack spirit.
 The NC State Ring is a testament to your success as a student and your pride and loyalty as an alumnus.
 It is not a piece of jewelry destined to sit in a box.
 It’s meant to be worn with pride to show the world you are Red and White for Life.
 You have earned the lifelong right to wear this NC State emblem.
 It symbolizes the uniqueness of experiences shared only by those students who have heard the Memorial Belltower play the alma mater, raced across the Brickyard to class or raised their hands to make the sign of the “wolf” at a ballgame.
 No other ring will have these symbols.

 Wearing your ring will easily be your most visible connection to NC State after graduation.
 It clearly signifies your connection to this great university, serves as a reminder of your time spent here, and tells others that you are a proud member of the Wolfpack.
 Above all is the fact that the ring signifies the foundation of knowledge and comprehensive education that you received from NC State and the impetus the university provided to you on your personal road to growth and achievement.

 A 60-credit-hour requirement limits who can receive a ring, ensuring that those eligible to wear it are well down the road toward graduation, signifying success.
 The only path to ownership is through academic achievement.

-The Alumni Association invites ring recipients to attend a ceremony that explains the significance and symbolism of the ring before each student is awarded this time-honored emblem of an NC State degree.
+The Alumni Association invites ring recipients to attend a ceremony on Tuesday, April 23, that explains the significance and symbolism of the ring before each student is awarded this time-honored emblem of an NC State degree.
 All rings presented to students spend one night in the Alumni Memorial Belltower to connect the ring symbolically to all others who have proudly earned an NC State degree.